Indian University Faces Backlash for Misrepresenting Chinese Robot at AI Summit - PRESS AI WORLD

 side-post-image

-• Galgotias University presented a Chinese robot dog as its own at India's AI Summit.
+• Galgotias University presents a Chinese robot dog as its own during an AI summit.

 SHARE THIS ARTICLE: